Overhault-Experiences/Eco-Executor/README.md

 ## Warning⚠️
 Running in an unpublished game will make some executor functions non-functional/unusable.

+## Additional Infoℹ️
+### Comment directives
+`--!noSyntaxCheck`: (Eco Executor's script editor) No error highlights `--!nameFile FileName`: (Save to FileStore) Useful to save a script named properly to file store `--!overwriteFile FileName`: (Save to FileStore) Useful in overwriting an already saved script in file store (so you don't need to delete it and save it again)

 # Credits🔷
  - [SQLanguage - xAPI](https://github.com/3skue/xAPI4/) - For executor functions